 To increase international outreach and have an impact across the globe, the WTI is building relationships with other (academic) institutions and organisations.
 The purpose of this global network of partners is to conduct joint research, facilitate staff and student exchanges, organise joint summer schools and develop joint Diplomas of Advanced Studies (DAS) or Certificates of Advanced Studies (CAS) programmes.
 In its medium-term outreach strategy, the WTI has committed to further increasing its global outreach by bringing in new partners.

-The WTI has signed Memorandums of Understanding or joint long-term projects with the following:
+The WTI has signed Memoranda of Understanding, cooperation agreements or joint long-term projects with the following:

 - Advocacia Geral da Uniao - AGU, Brazil;

-- National Law School of India Universiy, Bangalore, India;
+- National Law School of India University, Bangalore, India;

 - Delegation culturelle et économique de Taipei - CEDT, Taiwan;